Individual dog training sessions- One to One.

-For most issues, by the end of the session you should have the answers you need and see some improvement.
-Some behaviour can be changed quite quickly, some takes more time.
-If so, we make sure you know what to do, that you have the tools you need to help the dog understand while we wait for the penny to drop.
+By the end of our time together you should have the answers you need and see some improvement.
+If the behaviour takes more time, we make sure you know what to do, that you have the tools you need to help the dog understand while we wait for the penny to drop.
 By the end we hope that owners should know what to do in every different related circumstance that we can (all) think of and we’ll have practised whatever techniques we need so that things are well on the road to becoming second nature.

 After the session, please feel free to call or text if anything slips your mind.
 It’s a lot of info to take in at once.